m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 ## Linux CFS Scheduler
 One problem with the O(1) is that once a task enters the expired queue, it will not get a chance to run again until all other tasks in the active queue have executed for their timeslices.
 This is a problem for interactive tasks, introducing jitter into interactions that should appear seamless.

-In addition, the scheduler in general doesn’t make any **fairness** guarantees.
+In addition, the scheduler in general doesn't make any **fairness** guarantees.
 Intuitively, fairness is the concept that in a given time interval, a task should be able to run for an amount of time that is relative to its priority.

 As a replacement for the O(1) scheduler, the CFS scheduler was introduced.
 CFS is now the default scheduler for non-realtime tasks in Linux.